dochy-ksti/munyorunyoru/readme.md

 "###]
 ```
-When the parser implementation returns the error message, Munyo output it with the line number and the line text:
+When the parser implementation returns the error message, Munyo output it with the line number and the text of the line:
 ```
 10: 260 is bigger than 252
         	FlutterMane Fairy ChoiceSpecs H148A-(0)B100C260D4S+68 MoonBlast ShadowBall DrainingKiss PerishSong | ability Protosynthesis